-Airfare (average price subject to when and where your buy your ticket - $1,200-$1,600)
+Airfare (average price subject to when and where your buy your ticket - Between $900 and $1400)

-UW Student Abroad Insurance ($1.74/day)
+UW Student Abroad Insurance ($1.64/day)

 Other health expenses/immunizations

-- Personal spending money
+Personal spending money

-Payment Due Date: July 6, 2018
+Payment Due Date: August 9, 2019

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

-- A large percentage of UW students utilize financial aid to study abroad.
+A large percentage of UW students utilize financial aid to study abroad.
 Most types of financial aid can be applied to study abroad fees.

-- You can submit a revision request to increase the amount of aid for the quarter you are studying abroad.
+You can submit a revision request to increase the amount of aid for the quarter you are studying abroad.
 These additional funds are usually awarded in the form of loans.
 To apply, fill out a revision request form, attach the budget sheet (available via the link at the top of this brochure) and submit these documents to the Office of Student Financial Aid.
 For more information about this process, consult the Financial Aid section of our website.

 Consult the Financial Aid section of our website for more information on applying for financial aid, special considerations for summer and early fall programs, and budgeting and fundraising tips.

-- There are many scholarships designed to fund students studying abroad.
-The UW administers a study abroad scholarship program and there are national awards available as well.
+There are many scholarships designed to fund students studying abroad.
+The UW Study Abroad administers a study abroad scholarship program and there are national awards available as well.

-- Scholarships vary widely in their parameters.
+Scholarships vary widely in their parameters.
 Some are need-based, some are location-based, and some are merit-based.

-- For UW Study Abroad Scholarships fill out a short questionnaire on your UW Study Abroad program application to be considered.
+To be considered for a UW Study Abroad Scholarship fill out a short questionnaire on your UW Study Abroad program application.
 You must apply by the priority application deadline for the program in order to be considered for a scholarship.
 Click the Overview tab to view application deadlines.

 The study abroad application includes a personal statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
 Following the online application process, you may be contacted by the program director for an in-person interview.
 Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.

-To be eligible to study abroad, you must complete the mandatory pre-departure orientation facilitated by UW Study Abroad.
+To be eligible to study abroad, you must complete the mandatory pre-departure online orientation provided by UW Study Abroad.
 You must also attend program-specific orientations offered by the program director.

+You will be able to access the online orientation through your study abroad application once you have been accepted to a program.
 Orientation must be completed prior to the enrollment deadline for the quarter that you are studying abroad.